ursinaschaede/ursinaschaede.github.io/_pages/research.md

 <br />
 ### Work in progress:
 <br />
-A Man is not a Plan: Investment in the Labor Market and Household Income Pooling (RCT, Fall 2023)
+Investment in the Labor Market and Household Income Pooling (RCT)

 *joint with Ana Costa-Ramón and Michaela Slotwinski*